nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 For each `ProblemHeader` referenced in the `List` profile:
 *	The `ProblemHeader` profile of the Problem
 *	The `ProblemHeader` profiles of any directly linked Problems
-*	The `MedicationRequest`, `MedicationStatement` and `Medication` profiles of any linked Medications or Medical Devices.
+*	The `MedicationRequest`, `MedicationStatement` and `Medication` profiles of any linked Medications or Medical Devices
-    *	Always include the `MedicationStatement`, `MedicationRequest` (intent = plan) and `Medication` profiles.
+    *	Always include the `MedicationStatement`, `MedicationRequest` (intent = plan) and `Medication` profiles
-    *	Only include `MedicationRequest` (intent = order) for directly linked issues.
+    *	Only include `MedicationRequest` (intent = order) for directly linked issues
 *	The `AllergyIntolerance` profile of any linked Allergies
     *	Include the `ProblemHeader` profile of any Problems linked to the returned Allergies
 *	The `Immunization` profile of any linked Immunisations
     *	Include the `ProblemHeader` profile of any Problems linked to the returned Immunisations
 *	The `Observation` profile of any linked Uncategorised Data
     *	Include the `ProblemHeader` profile of any Problems linked to the returned Uncategorised Data
-*  All administrative profiles referenced directly (or via another administrative profile) by any of the clincal profiles included above.
+*  All administrative profiles referenced directly (or via another administrative profile) by any of the clincal profiles included above
-    * Include `Patient`, `Organization`, `PractitionerRole`, `Practitioner` and `Location`.
+    * Include `Patient`, `Organization`, `PractitionerRole`, `Practitioner` and `Location`

-Where a Problem links to a profile that is not yet supported by the provider system then it is not included in the response.
-Details on how this is done can be found in the [Problem Guidance](accessrecord_structured_development_problems_guidance.html)
+Where a Problem links to a profile that is not yet supported by the provider system, then it is not included in the response.
+Details on how this is done can be found in the [Problem Guidance](accessrecord_structured_development_problems_guidance.html).

 Clinical items linked to the Problem are always included in the response regardless of their inclusion/exclusion in other parts of the query.
-So, for example, if a consumer requests a Problem that links to a Medication but not explicitly request Medications in the query, the provider will still include the Medication linked to the Problem as part of its response.
+So, for example, if a consumer requests a Problem that links to a Medication but does not explicitly request Medications in the query, the provider will still include the Medication linked to the Problem as part of its response.

 <img src="images/access_structured/Problem_Return.png" alt="Problem Returned FHIR profiles" style="max-width:100%;max-height:100%;">